 - Trusted Boot: Windows OS checks the integrity of every component of the startup process before loading it.

 - Measured Boot: The PC’s firmware logs the boot process, and Windows can send it to a trusted server that can objectively assess the PC’s health.

 Using the Measured Boot, Windows can further validate the boot process beyond Secure Boot.
 The start-up processes are now signed, protected, and measured.
 They are then stored in the TPM chip to prevent rootkit or malware infection.
 For TPM-based systems, Windows 8 will perform a comprehensive chain of measurements during the boot process, called measured boot, which can be used to validate the boot process to prevent rootkits and other malware.

-Windows has taken an innovative approach in addressing the issue of insecure boot which prevailed for a long time.
+Windows has taken an innovative approach to addressing the issue of the insecure boot which prevailed for a long time.
 Power attackers and virus developers prefer customizing virus and designing them to attack the PC right at the time of boot.
 It is probably because boot time is when security is at its weakest and antivirus and firewall do not guard the system.